majkinetor/mm-docs-template/README.md

 - Beautiful responsive design using the [material](https://squidfunk.github.io/mkdocs-material) theme
 - Navigational bar, TOC, search and various rich presentation functionalities
 - Rich diagrams and interface mockups using PlantUML
-- Macros can be implemented using python
+- Macros can be written in python
 - PDF export for each page or full site
 - GitLab/GitHub repository connection for editing within a browser
+- Automated AppVeyor build and deploy to GitHub pages using Ubuntu image

 ## Prerequisites